 “Oil well” means a well completed for the production of crude oil from at least one oil zone or reservoir.

-“Oil and gas systems specialist” means a verifier accredited to meet the requirements of section 95131(a)(2) for providing verification services to operators petroleum refineries, hydrogen production units or facilities, and petroleum and natural gas systems listed in section 95101(e).
+“Oil and gas systems specialist” means a verifier accredited to meet the requirements of section 95131(a)(2) for providing verification services to operators of petroleum refineries, biorefineries, hydrogen production units or facilities, and petroleum and natural gas systems listed in section 95101(e).

 “Onshore petroleum and natural gas production facility” means all petroleum or natural gas equipment on a well pad, or associated with a well pad or to which emulsion is transferred and CO₂ EOR operations that are under common ownership or common control including leased, rented, or contracted activities by an onshore petroleum and natural gas production owner or operator that are located in a single basin as defined in 40 CFR §98.238.
 When a commonly owned cogeneration plant is within the basin, the cogeneration plant is only considered part of the onshore petroleum and natural gas production facility if the onshore petroleum and natural gas production facility operator or owner has a greater than fifty percent ownership share in the cogeneration plant.
 Where a person or operating entity owns or operates more than one well in a basin, then all onshore petroleum and natural gas production equipment associated with all wells that the person or entity owns or operates in the basin would be considered one facility.